 You need to create and design your website architecture with both your customers and search engines in mind.
 In other words, your goal is to create a website that is easy to navigate for both humans and search engines.

-To create such an SEO-friendly website architecture you need to create a low-depth website hierarchy, a logical URL structure, and an intuitive website navigation structure.
+To create such website architecture you need to create a low-depth website hierarchy, a logical URL structure, and an intuitive website navigation structure.

 I hope this guide gave you a better understanding of how you can do this.
-If you have further questions, or want to share your experience with creating an SEO-friendly website architecture, just leave a comment below.
+If you have further questions, or want to share your experience, just leave a comment below.